bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 > [!NOTE]
 > Functionality is imported from the `interface`, *not* the `world`. `world`s can be included/used, but the syntax is slightly different for that.

-The Javascript to make this work ([`string-reverse-upper.mjs` in `jco/examples`](https://github.com/bytecodealliance/jco/blob/main/examples/components/string-reverse-upper/string-reverse-upper.mjs)) looks like this:
+The JavaScript to make this work ([`string-reverse-upper.mjs` in `jco/examples`](https://github.com/bytecodealliance/jco/blob/main/examples/components/string-reverse-upper/string-reverse-upper.mjs)) looks like this:

 ```js
 /**